karmab/nuages/README.md

 ------------------
     install apache and mod_wsgi

-    uncompress the tar where you plan to serve it from apache ( ex: /var/www/nuages )
+    uncompress the tar where you plan to serve it from apache ( defaults to /usr/share/nuages )

     edit $NUAGES_PATH/nuages/settings.py to reflect correct DB credentials

-    edit $NUAGES_PATH/django.wsgi to reflect correct location  (replace /var/www/nuages if necessary)
+    edit $NUAGES_PATH/django.wsgi to reflect correct location  (replace /usr/share/nuages if necessary)

     create a virtual host conf for apache. you can use the nuages.conf.apache  sample provided

+    if using jython
+    mkdir  /var/www/.jython-cache
+    chown apache.root  /var/www/.jython-cache

     restart apache